ZEISS/angular-styleguide/README.md

 It is a simplistic shop that offers delicious ice cream :icecream:

+To get a better understanding of the style guide, it is recommended to look into the repositories [wiki page](https://github.com/ZEISS/angular-styleguide/wiki).

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.